JM-Monteiro/antaeus/README.md

 create a schedule, and after it triggers, delete it and create a new one with a different time delay.
 That was exactly what I did in the `billProcessingTrigger()` function, which calls the batch processing function, deletes the current schedule and creates a new schedule.
-The logic to calculate the time until the next month is in the `getTimeTilNextMinute()`.
+The logic to calculate the time until the next month is in the `getTimeTilNextMonth()`.

 Once I verified that this schedule scheme produced the desired effects, I realized that I could do a similar thing for the network error in the billing process.